ukmda/ukmda-dataprocessing/archive/samfunctions/README.md

 # Lambda functions

-This folder contains code for the three Lambdas that are deployed as SAM functions.
+This folder contains code for the Lambdas that are deployed as SAM functions.
 SAM is AWS's serverless application model.
 Other lambdas as simpler and are deployed via Terraform.

 ## fetchECSV
 This code creates an API gateway and lambda to create and download ECSV format files for individual detections.
 ECSV is the common data format used by multiple networks.